 That’s why, if you are going to make the leap to trying to drink pool water, you’re going to need to take some steps to make sure it’s safe.
 This also underscores the point that drinking pool water should only be undertaken in an emergency.

 Pools are typically maintained at chlorine levels of 3-5 parts per million (ppm).
-A safe chlorine level for drinking is right around 4 ppm.
+A safe chlorine level for drinking is right around 4 ppm according to the CDC.
 This means that pools are pretty close to being at a safe level for drinking even if they’re maintained on the high side.

 The first thing that you’re going to want to do is check those chlorine levels.
 These are some of the biggest potential health risks in drinking pool water, and so this is something you’ll want to see addressed from the get-go before you start guzzling that water supply, emergency or otherwise.